DylanTom/dylan-portfolio/README.md

 ## [Alien Invaders - FA21]()
 Due to Cornell's Academic Integrity policy, I am not allowed to disclose the source code but would like to document my process, show a few screenshots, and reflect on this project.

-Summary: Created an "Alien Invaders" game in Python
+Summary: Created an "Alien Invaders" game in Python for an introductory computer science course.

 Duration: 3 weeks